Includes the lower Cataraqui River

 Kingston Harbour: If you're in a kayak or a good canoeist (or it's a calm day) it's certainly worth a tour of the Kingston waterfront - to see Kingston and Fort Henry from the water.
 Check the weather before you do this.
 Early morning is usually best since wave action often increases as the day progresses.

-Lasalle Causeway: The Lasalle Causeway marks the southern limit of the Rideau Canal.
-The most prominent feature of the causeway is the Strauss trunnion bascule lift bridge, built in 1917.
+Lasalle Causeway: The LaSalle Causeway marks the southern limit of the Rideau Canal.
+The most prominent feature of the causeway is the Strauss trunnion bascule lift bridge, built in 1915-16.
 Paddlers can easily slip under the bridge.
 There is also a channel on the east side for small boats which has a clearance of 4.3 m / 14 ft.
 The earliest bridge in this location may date to 1819 but the first documented bridge dates to 1829, a wooden bridge on masonry piers with a draw bridge at the west end (later replaced by a swing bridge).
 The causeway, opened in 1917, has three bridges, one at each end and the bascule lift bridge in the centre.
 The end bridges, originally steel truss bridges, were replaced with concrete beam bridges, the east bridge in 1962 and the west end bridge in 1993.

-Cataraqui Bay/Cataraqui River: There are urbanized shorelines until you get north of Belle Island.
-Just north of Belle Island is the proposed site for a new bridge crossing of the Cataraqui.
+Cataraqui Bay/Cataraqui River: There are urbanized shorelines until you get north of Belle Island (originally called “Bell’s Island”).
 The west side of the river from this point north features extensive marshlands.

 Frontenac Axis: Just north of the Highway 401 Bridge you'll see the topography start to change, with granitic outcrops marking the southern edge of the Frontenac Axis.
 These are very old rocks, originally formed 1.35 to 1.06 billion years ago (Precambrian: middle to late Proterozoic age) and then deformed and metamorphosed 900 million years ago.
 These rocks are part of the Canadian Shield.
 The rock types that you'll be able see as you travel through the Frontenac Axis include granite, syenite, monzonite, migmatite, gabbro, quartzite, marble, gneiss, pegmatite and conglomerate.
 Many of the lakes are underlain by marble (crystalline limestone) which provides some buffering against acid rain.
 This neck (axis) of rocks connects the extensive area of the Canadian Shield to the north and the Adirondack mountains to the south.
 On the Rideau, the Frontenac Axis extends to the northern part of Big Rideau Lake.
 On either side of the Frontenac Axis are younger, 520 to 460 million year old (Paleozoic: Cambrian to Lower Ordovician age) rocks including limestones, sandstones, dolomites and shales (laid down in a shallow sea that covered this area at that time).
 For more information see the Geology section.
 For more information see the Geology Page.